phac-nml/ncov-dehoster/README.md

 nextflow run phac-nml/ncov-dehoster -profile conda --nanopore --minimap2 --fastq_directory <path/to/fastqs> --human_ref <path/to/reference> --run_name 'whatever_you_want'
 ```

-Minimum computational specs required for the minimap2 nanopore fastq host removal pipeline are 2+ cpu and 12+G memory
+Minimum computational specs required for the minimap2 nanopore fastq host removal pipeline are 2+ cpu and 12+G memory.
+More resources may be needed depending on the size of the input fastq files.

 #### Nanostripper Fast5 Pipeline (Developmental)

-*Requires conda* due to use of guppy environments as parameters at the moment
+*Requires conda* due to use of how the guppy environments are input as parameters at the moment (and that they cannot be made with conda as they are proprietary)

 Run the full *Nanopore Nanostripper* pipeline with the following command: